ca-srg/ragent/README.md

    ```
    slack search failed: not_in_channel
    ```
-   → Invite the bot user to the private channels you reference or remove them from `--slack-channels`.
+   → Invite the bot user to the channels you want to search.

 ### Debugging Methods